YNU-NLP/YNU-NLP.github.io/index.md

 {% capture text %}

-YNU-NLP laboratory focuses on research in the field of multimodal dialogue systems and multimodal expression.
-We are particularly interested in developing natural and intuitive ways for humans to interact with AI systems using multiple modalities, such as speech, text, and gestures.
-Our research aims to advance the state of the art in this area and to create practical applications that can improve human-computer communication and collaboration.
+YNU-NLP Lab focuses on the exciting field of Natural Language Processing (NLP).
+We study a variety of topics including sentiment analysis, multimodal systems, machine learning, graph neural networks, and dialogue systems.
+Our goal is to improve the way computers understand and interact with human language.
+By working together, our team strives to create smarter and more user-friendly technologies.

 {%
   include button.html